aerospike-labs/stock-exchange/README.md

 		{"result": any, "error": any, "id": any}

-3. Event message is as follows:
+3. Notification message is as follows:

 		{"method": string, "params": [any...]}

 	Note Event and Request are the same, except the key difference between the two is the `id` field.

-### Exchange is Open

-The message brokers will recieve to indicate the market is open is:

-	{"method": "open", "params": []}

-### Exchange is Closed

-The message brokers will recieve to indicate the market is closed is:

-	{"method": "close", "params": []}

-### Broker Buy Offer
+### Offer

-When a broker wants to offer to buy shares, it will send:
+When a broker wants to offer to buy or sell shares, it will send:

-	{"method": "buy", "params": [TICKER, QTY, PRICE, TTL], "id": [BROKER, OFFER]}
+	{ "method": "Offer",
+	  "params": [{
+	    "OfferType": TYPE,
+	    "Broker": BROKER,
+	    "Offer": OFFER,
+	    "Ticker": TICKER,
+	    "Quantity": QUANTITY,
+	    "Price": PRICE,
+	    "TTL": TTL
+	  }],
+	  "id": ID
+	}

 Where:

+- `TYPE` is either "buy" or "sell"
 - `BROKER` is the broker's token.
-- `OFFER` is the broker's identifier for the offer. (opaque value)
+- `OFFER` is the broker's identifier for the offer.
+Can be used to reference the offer later, i.e. Cancel.
 - `TICKER` is the ticker symbol to make an offer on.
 - `QTY` is the number of shares to of the ticket the offer is valid for.
 - `PRICE` is the price per share on the offer.
 - `TTL` the time to live for the offer.

-The tuple of `[BROKER,OFFER]` must be unique.
+- `ID` the opaque value to be used to match the response to the request.

 The offer will live in the exchange until either it expires, is cancelled or is accepted.